 Jenn Miller Cribbs*

 Jenn Miller Cribbs is delighted to be a part of the Wheaton College Arena Theater community again.
-This is her 6th year teaching and coaching as a part of the program.
-She also recently played Viola and Titania in previous Wheaton Shakespeare in the Park productions.
+This is her 7th year teaching and coaching as part of the program.
+She also played Viola and Titania in previous Wheaton Shakespeare in the Park productions.
 Jenn has played in theaters all over the country, including The Denver Center, The Guthrie, The Actors’ Theater of Louisville, The Acting Company, Two River Theater Company, The Coterie and others.
 Jenn holds a BA from Wheaton, an MFA in Acting and Directing from the University of Missouri-Kansas City, and an MSW in Social Enterprise Management from Columbia University.
 She has continued post-graduate training with Michael Howard and Patsy Rodenburg.
-A Rodenburg Registered Teacher, Jenn teaches voice and presence in major corporations, and government agencies, universities, after-school programs for at-risk and justice-involved youth and as part of Wheaton’s Summer Shakespeare program.
+A Rodenburg Registered Teacher, Jenn teaches voice and presence at AMDA, the Goss-Reid Executive Reinvention Program, in major corporations, government agencies, universities, after-school programs for at-risk and justice-involved youth and as part of Wheaton’s Summer Shakespeare program.
 She is thrilled to be here with her husband and exuberant daughters.
-For Grandpa – who loved a good story, especially one for which people will gather together.
+With thanks to Jay – who asked for the best in each of us.

 Maggie Ritchie is a professional songwriter and singer.
 She loves to create soundtracks to support theater and she is delighted to work alongside Mark Lewis and the cast by adding her musical touch to Shakespeare.
 Maggie has recorded a solo album titled Something Wonderful, and is part of the Sparrows Lullaby Band, who have released two albums: Songs of Home and I Wonder as I Wander.
 Maggie is honored to be a part of Shakespeare in the Park for another summer of magic.

 Co-Director of Music